Business Purchase Financing Solutions for Canadian Entrepreneurs| 7 Park Avenue Financial

 BUYING A BUSINESS WITH A GOVERNMENT LOAN / MORE WAYS TO FINANCE BUYING AN EXISTING BUSINESS

-While not necessarily a 'creative' strategy, Government guaranteed business loans have solid 'traditional' type rates, no penalty for prepayment options, terms and structures, as well as.. wait for it ... a minimal personal guarantee!
+While not necessarily a 'creative' strategy, government-guaranteed business loans have solid 'traditional' type rates, no penalty for prepayment options, funding for leasehold improvements, terms and structures, as well as.. wait for it ... a minimal personal guarantee!
 Finally, some help from Ottawa, but we digress...

 It comes as a surprise to many people that the government does not lend money directly under our Canadian small business financing program.
 Instead, it charters the banks to fund the deals under the bank's guidelines and due diligence.